ArseniosHadjikyriacou/Chess-project/README.md

-A simple chess analysis board!
+A simple chess app made using vanilla Javascript.
+Analyze or play against another player or a stockfish API at https://chess-api.com/.
+A deployed version of this app can be found at: https://arsenioshadjikyriacou.github.io/Chess-project/